ESMValGroup/ESMValTool/doc/sphinx/source/community/contributor_license_agreement.rst

 and click the trashcan icon.

-After you withdraw your agreement, you will not be able to contribute further changes.
+After you withdraw your agreement, you will not be able to contribute further submissions.
 The withdrawal does not affect your previous changes that have already been merged.